MicrosoftDocs/sql-docs/docs/t-sql/functions/approx-percentile-disc-transact-sql.md

   Msg 9836, Level 16, State 10, Line 17 </br>
   Internal APPROX_PERCENTILE_* runtime error('6'): APPROX_PERCENTILE_* add item  </br>

-  To  workaround above error, use cast/convert to change decimal or numeric data type to float data type or use continuous approximate percentile function.
+  Workaround: Use the cast/convert to change decimal or numeric data type to float data type or use continuous approximate percentile function.

 - The output of the functions may not be the same in all executions.
 The algorithm used for these functions is [KLL sketch](https://arxiv.org/pdf/1603.05346v2.pdf) which is a randomized algorithm.
 Every time the sketch is built, random values are picked.
 These functions provide rank-based error guarantees not value based.

 - The function implementation guarantees up to a 1.33% error bounds within a 99% confidence.

-## Compatibility Support
+## Compatibility support

 Under compatibility level 110 and higher, WITHIN GROUP is a reserved keyword.
 For more information, see [ALTER DATABASE Compatibility Level (Transact-SQL).](/sql/t-sql/statements/alter-database-transact-sql-compatibility-level).